DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ---

-##### When a bank manager hedges his portfolio by selling futures, he
+##### When a bank manager hedges his portfolio in short position by selling futures, he

-- [x]  losses his chances of gains
+- [ ]  losses his chances of gains
 - [x]  removes his loss chances
-- [ ]  increases his chances of gains
+- [x]  increases his chances of gains
 - [ ]  All of the above

 Hint: Hedging is used to reduce the risk of return

-Explanation: When someone hedges their portfolio by selling futures they remove up the opportunity for gains and the probability of loss.
+Explanation: When someone hedges their short position portfolio by selling futures they remove up the probability of loss and increase gain chances.

 Sub Topics: introduction-to-derivatives

 ---

-##### What are the advantages to hedge a portfolio?
+##### In a Call option, the call buyer has scenario of ......... loss and ........ gains?

-- [ ]  Maximise the gain chances
+- [ ]  Limited, Limited
-- [x]  Minimise the risk chances
+- [ ]  Unlimited, Unlimited
-- [ ]  Profit from capital gains
+- [ ]  Unlimited, Limited
-- [ ]  All of the above
+- [x]  Limited, Unlimited

 Hint: NoHint

-Explanation: Hedging is done to reduce the risk of a portfolio.
+Explanation: In a call buyer scenario, they have limited loss capped upto premium paid and unlimited profits depending upon how much the prices rise.

 Sub Topics: introduction-to-derivatives

 ---

-##### Which of the following contracts wants the investor to buy assets in future time period?
+##### Which of the following contracts would the investor buy if he believes that the assets will increase in future time period?

 - [ ]  Short
 - [ ]  Hedge